suikarum1/babybench2025/README.md

    python test_installation.py
    ```

 This will run a test to check that the everything is correctly installed.
+If the installation is successful, you should find a new folder called `test_installation` in the `results` directory with a rendered video of the test.

 ### Option 2: Singularity container